Beto Carrero World: Automotive complex

 The amusement park holds a motocross track and an international kart track designed by Herman Tilke.
-In 2011, it hosted 500 Miles Kart, an event that brings together leading Motorsport and Brazilian celebrities.
+In 2011, it hosted 500 Miles Kart, an event that brought motorsport and Brazilian celebrities together.

-Controversies
+Incidents

 In November 2011, during a performance car called "Extreme Show", a motorcyclist hit a car; both the motorcyclist and the car's driver were unharmed.

 In February 2013, student Fernanda Dryer, 23, had her scalp ripped off while riding a go-kart at the Beto Carrero World theme park after her hair was caught in the engine of the kart.